TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.19.md

 ---

-For the earnest expectation of the creation waiteth for the revealing of the sons of God.
+For the creation waits with eager expectation for the children of God to be revealed.